In the heart of the Turkish Riviera sits the town of Fethiye and one of its principal beach resorts; Çalış Beach (Calis Beach).

 And, unlike many beaches, there is plenty of space between the sun loungers.

-In summer 2023, Çalış Beach Tourism Association staff are out along the beach in the mornings clearing litter and raking the shingle for the day ahead.
+In season, Çalış Beach Tourism Association staff are out along the beach in the mornings clearing litter and raking the shingle for the day ahead.

 For smokers, there are buckets placed at intervals for cigarette butts.